 I was walking through the grocery store last weekend and they had this huge freezer with a special on popcorn chicken.
 I was a little intrigued.
 It would be a very quick and easy dinner for during the week.
 And I almost picked up a bag.
 The key word there is almost.
 I ended up deciding against it because I thought, “you know what?
 I bet I can make that at home really easily.”

-When I told Ryan I was making popcorn chicken for dinner.
-The first thing he said was “what the heck is popcorn chicken?”
-Really you could call these chicken nuggets too, if you want.
+That is the first question that Ryan asked when I told him that I was making popcorn chicken for dinner.
+Contrary to it’s name, popcorn chicken is not made with popcorn. “popcorn” refers to it’s snack-ability because it is so small.
 Popcorn chicken is just a bit smaller than your average chicken nugget.
 I use chicken thighs in this dish because they are pretty inexpensive and I like the flavor more than boneless breasts.
 If you’re a white meat fan you can use boneless skinless chicken breasts to make popcorn chicken.

 UPDATE 12/9/2016: When I originally posted this recipe back in 2010, I had not yet been introduced to the wonderful world that is brining chicken.
 Now, whenever I make chicken, I brine it first.
 When I read that a popular fast food restaurant brines their chicken in pickle juice, I had to give it a go with this popcorn chicken.
 Holy moly, guys, it is SO good.
 And I love that you don’t have to make the brine yourself, which makes this even easier to make.